-Owner Josh Harris achieved his dream when the Front Porch Pub opened its doors in December of 2000.
-Getting started with little more than a credit card, a little borrowed money from a sweet Grandmother, and a prayer, Josh was the ripe old age of twenty-five the Pub pulled its first pint.
+Owner Josh Harris achieved his dream when Front Porch Pub opened its doors in December of 2000.
+Getting started with little more than a credit card, a little borrowed money from a sweet grandmother, and a prayer, Josh was the ripe old age of twenty-five when the Pub pulled its first pint.

-Thus came the Front Porch Pub.
-Now a nearly two decades later, both the Front Porch and Josh have grown significantly.
+Thus came Front Porch Pub.
+Nearly two decades later, both Front Porch and Josh have grown significantly.
 The Porch is known throughout for great beer, great pizza and big stories.
 Josh is now a father, quite a bit older, and depending on who you ask, a little wiser.
 If you get a little time, swing by the Front Porch Pub and make up your own story, if nothing else you’ll get to hear a few.
 God Bless Texas!